tlentali/.emacs.d/README.md

 ---

-# Get inspirared...
+# Get inspired

+This repo, on top of being a documented conf for my futur self, aims to get you inspired by some features delivered by emacs.
 I advise people not to use this configuration directly.
 Not because I don't like you to have my configuration.
-It is not easy to accomplish because I left out some parts.
 Some of my settings are host-specific and/or depend on path variables, Elisp files I did not add to the GitHub repository, or external tools.

 You should only adopt Elisp code you need and understand, to avoid [Emacs Bankruptcy](https://www.emacswiki.org/emacs/DotEmacsBankruptcy).